alexandrus21a/youtube-dl-gui/.github/ISSUE_TEMPLATE/question.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the question you have.**
-A clear and concise question about youtube-dl-gui.
+A clear and concise question about youtubify.

 **Additional context**
 Add any other context or screenshots about the question here.